AndySaul/cmake_boilerplate/README.md

 ```

 By default, the test output is not displayed when ctest is run.
 You
-can use the *verbose* flag to show test results
+can use the *S* flag to show test results

 ```
 ctest -V